 When the king of talk back radio Ray Hadley plays your single four times in one sitting you can’t help but feel like you might be onto something.
-Matt of coarse is talking about his no 1 charting song “Aussie As” which was released earlier this year to rave reviews.
+Matt of course is talking about his no 1 charting song “Aussie As” which was released mid last year to rave reviews.

 Matt is known in the industry as a songwriter to the stars having his songs recorded by the likes of Lee and Tania Kernaghan, Sara Storer, Adam Harvey and Cold Chisel to name but a few- 18 of those going to the NO 1 spot on the country music charts.
 Songwriting has always been a passion of Matts and when he heard “Our Backyard” announced as the winner of Song Of The Year at the 2018 Golden Guitar awards in Tamworth, he literally floated from his chair to the stage to rapturous applause.
 Matt joined co-writers Travis Collins and Amber Lawrence in an acceptance speech, one he had been rehearsing all his life.
 It was the 7th time he had been nominated but his first win.

 Matt says he remembers reading the small print on the back of records and realising at an early age the singer didn’t always write the song.
 The story telling artists like Tom T Hall and Kenny Rogers were the ones Matt most identified with and when he first heard Cunnamulla Fella and Old Man Emu he was hooked like a barra to a teaspoon lure.

 The transition to country music was a progressive one that would take Matt from Darwin to Tamworth and eventually lead him to Nashville where he spent years living out his songwriting dreams and learning from the best Music City had to offer.